hoophq/docs/docs/configuring/authentication/azure.md

 Login succeeded
 ```

-Now you could invite new users, create connections and test hoop locally integrated with Okta.
+Now you could invite new users, create connections and test hoop locally integrated with Azure.